pratyayatziroh/java-concepts/README.md

 This class has a static method `getEpochMilis()` which returns the current time in epoch milis.
 Methods internally invoked - `System.currentTimeMillis()`

+To get the EpochTime in nano seconds you can use the method `System.nanoTime()` and then convert it into other common units for eg. _micro second_